michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-implement_api_management-.md

 <b>Revisions</b> allow you to make changes to the APIs in a controlled and safe way, without disturbing your API consumers
 https://api-car.com/car/all;rev=3

 Each versions can have multiple revisions, just like a non-versioned API.
-You can use revisions without using versions, or the other way around
+You can use revisions without using versions, or the other way around <br>

-Typically versions are used to separate API versions with breaking changes, while revisions can be used for minor and non-breaking changes to an API
+Typically, versions are used to separate API versions with breaking changes, while revisions can be used for minor and non-breaking changes to an API

 APIs are the foundation of the Azure API Management service